WebOrigami/docs/src/content/pattern/operations.md

 - A cache operation that accepts two graphs: a source graph that produces values, and a read-write graph to cache values which have already been produced.
 The latter is consulted first.
 If no value for a given key has been produced yet, the source graph is consulted, and the resulting value cached for later use.
 - A filter operation that accepts two graphs: a source graph that produces values, and a graph that defines a filter which should be used to decide whether or not to return a value from the source graph.
-- A sort operation that wraps a source graph, with an `asyncIterator` that yields the source graph's keys in a particular sort order.
+- A sort operation that wraps a source graph, with an `keys` method that returns the source graph's keys in a particular sort order.
-- A shuffle operation that wraps a source graph, with an `asyncIterator` that yields the source graph's keys in a random order.
+- A shuffle operation that wraps a source graph, with an `keys` method that returns the source graph's keys in a random order.

 Such higher-level operations are common enough that they would be of value in many projects.
 Rather than having many people implement such operations, it'd be nice to share solid implementations of them in a common library.